o-pch/SameBoy/README.md

 Linux, BSD, and other FreeDesktop users can run `sudo make install` to install SameBoy as both a GUI app and a command line tool.

 SameBoy is compiled and tested on macOS, Ubuntu and 64-bit Windows 10.

+# Customization from original SameBoy
+## Windows convenience: using the `External/` directory

+If you'd like a self-contained Windows setup, you can place prebuilt tool binaries under an `External/` directory in the project root.
+For example:

+ * `External/rgbds/` (rgbds binaries)
+ * `External/make/` (make.exe and related files)
+ * `External/sdl2/` (SDL2 development binaries and headers)

+The repository includes `init_build_env.bat`, which will add those `External/` subdirectories to your `%PATH%` for the current command-prompt session.
+This makes it easier to build without installing those tools system-wide.

+Important: `init_build_env.bat` only affects the current terminal session, so you must run it once in each new Command Prompt or PowerShell window before running `build.bat` (or invoking `make`) from that shell.
+Running `init_build_env.bat` sets up the environment for that session; if you open a new terminal window you will need to run it again there.

+Example (from the repository root, one time per terminal session):

+  `init_build_env.bat`

+After running the script in your terminal you can run `build.bat` or `make sdl` as usual.

+## Embedding a ROM into the executable

+SameBoy supports embedding a Game Boy ROM into the built executable so that the emulator will automatically load that ROM on startup.
+This is useful when you want to distribute a single executable that immediately runs a bundled game.

+- To embed a ROM at build time, set the `EMBED_ROM` make variable to the path of the ROM you want embedded.
+For example:

+  `make sdl EMBED_ROM=path/to/your_game.gb`

+- Alternatively, place a ROM named `embed.gb` in the project root and run the supplied `build.bat` on Windows; `build.bat` will call make with `EMBED_ROM=embed.gb` by default.

+### Behavior and save files

+- When a ROM is embedded the emulator will prefer it only when no ROM is supplied on the command line.
+If you run `sameboy.exe some_other.gb` the command-line ROM will take precedence.
+- Battery/save files for embedded ROMs are stored in a writable preferences directory returned by `SDL_GetPrefPath` (for example on Windows this is typically `%APPDATA%\SameBoy`).
+The embedded ROM uses a fixed save filename (for example `embedded.sav` / `embedded.ram`) so progress is preserved between runs.
+- Embedding a ROM increases the size of the resulting executable by the size of the ROM.

+### Legal

+Do not embed or distribute ROMs that you do not have the legal right to distribute.
+The SameBoy project and this repository do not grant any rights to redistribute commercial game ROMs.